Graduate Admissions to the Faculty of Philosophy

 MSt in Ancient Philosophy

 The MSt course in Ancient Philosophy aims to attract students of the highest calibre - with a background in philosophy or classics - and to provide a graduate education in ancient philosophy of the highest possible quality; one which will provide a foundation on which students can go on to pursue doctoral work in the area.
-The course consists of two subjects (examined by a total of three 5,000 word essays) and a thesis of up to 10,000 words.
+The course consists of two subjects (examined by a total of three 5,000 word essays) and a thesis of 10,000-15,000 words.

 Knowledge of ancient Greek language is not a prerequisite for admission to the course.
 However, students admitted will be expected to achieve Intermediate Level ancient Greek, for which specialist language training can be provided by the Faculty of Classics.